Table of Contents

 What is scleroderma?

-Scleroderma (say: "sclare-oh-DER-muh") is a chronic (ongoing) disease that affects the skin and may also affect internal organs in some people.
-Scleroderma causes the body to produce too much collagen.
+Scleroderma causes your body to produce too much collagen.
 Collagen is a protein that makes up connective tissues, such as the skin.
-Too much collagen can make the skin stretch, harden and thicken, and can also cause damage to internal organs, such as the heart, lungs and kidneys.
+When you have too much collagen, your skin can stretch, thicken, and harden.
+It also can cause damage to internal organs, such as the heart, lungs, and kidneys.

-Linear.
-This type of scleroderma causes a single line or band of skin that thickens and changes color.
-The line can appear on an arm, a leg or the forehead.
+- The main symptom is a line or band of skin that thickens and changes color.
+This line can appear on your arm, leg, or forehead.
 Linear scleroderma is more common in children.

-Limited scleroderma progresses gradually.
-This type affects the skin of the fingers, hands, lower arms, legs and face.
-Like in localized scleroderma, patches of skin become thick and firm, and change color.
-People who have this type scleroderma may also have Raynaud’s disease.
-If their intestines are affected, they may have problems with frequent heartburn.
-Limited scleroderma may also affect the lungs, esophagus and blood vessels.
+- Limited sclerodermaprogresses gradually.
+It affects the skin on your fingers, hands, lower arms, legs, and face.
+It causes patches of skin to become thick and firm, and change color.
+People who have this also may have Raynaud’s disease or problems with frequent heartburn.
+Limited scleroderma also can affect your lungs, esophagus, and blood vessels.

 What causes scleroderma?

 The exact cause of scleroderma is unknown.
 It occurs when your immune system attacks your body’s tissues and/or organs.

 Your doctor will ask you about your symptoms and medical history.
 They also will perform a physical exam and look for changes in the appearance of your skin.
 Your doctor may want to remove a small sample of skin (biopsy) to look at it under a microscope.
 They also may order a blood test to check for antibodies, or other tests to see if any internal organs have been affected.
 All of this helps to determine if you have scleroderma.